Browse Articles

 How to use the Particle / Pronoun NE (Part 2 of 4)

-The Particle NE Lesson 2 of 4 We continue our journey to unveil all the secrets of this little grammatical monster we call NE.
+The Particle NE: How to Use It in Italian We continue our journey to unveil all the secrets of this little grammatical monster we call NE.
 This is the second Episode of Ask Manu Italiano dedicated to this topic.
-Make sure you watch and study Lesson 1 of 4 before moving on to this episode.
-NE in […]
+Make sure you watch and study Lesson 1 of 4 before moving on to this episode. […]

 Read more →